mahmoud/sedimental/entries/the_packaging_gradient.md

 Everyone's first exposure to Python deployment was something so innocuous you probably wouldn't remember.
-You copied a script from point A to point B. Chances are, whether A and B were separate directories or computers, your days of "just use `cp`" didn't last long.
+You copied a script from point *A* to point *B*.
+Chances are, whether *A* and *B* were separate directories or computers, your days of "just use `cp`" didn't last long.

-Because while a single file is the ideal format for copying, it doesn't work when that file has dependencies that are unmet at the destination.
+Because while a single file is the ideal format for copying, it doesn't work when that file has unmet dependencies at the destination.

 Even simple scripts end up depending on: